Immunization

 - Pertussis, also known as whooping cough, is a highly contagious bacteria respiratory disease.

-- Pertussis is known for uncontrollable, violent coughing which often makes it hard to breathe.
+- Pertussis is known for uncontrollable, violent coughing, often making breathing hard.

 - After coughing fits, someone with pertussis often needs to take deep breaths, which results in a "whooping" sound.